WhyGitHubb/Lua-Table-Length-Spoofer/README.md

 print(#exampleTable1) -- 0
 ```

-I dont know where this would be used for but it is really interesting for me,
+I dont know where this would be used for or if this is even useful at all since you can always get the real length by using pairs(), but I thought this Lua **"feature"** was cool and decided to make something with it.